-This senior seminar utilizes all prior knowledge and skills developed through the four year program to strategically evaluate a variety of ethical issues in the hospitality and tourism industry.
-Students will be exposed to case studies, industry-based partnerships, and current management issues and trends.
+This senior capstone seminar utilizes all prior knowledge and skills developed through the four year program to strategically evaluate a variety of management issues in the hospitality and tourism industry.
+Students will be exposed to case studies, web based products, industry-based partnerships, and current management issues and trends.
 The student is to exercise independent research skills to develop a comprehensive project and presentation.
-Students will work with Career Services to prepare interview /job seeking skills.
+Students will work with Integrative Career Development to prepare interview/job seeking skills.